carmelgafa/carmelgafa.com/content/post/item/my_workshop.md

 4. Beco Soldering station.
 5. USB oscilloscope.
 Not best out there but very comfortable and I am using it a lot lately.
 6. Anicubic Kossel 3D printer.
 Not the easiest printer out there but I love the flexibility that it offers.
 7. Home made power supplied from computer PSUs.
-8. A couple of multimeters
+8. A couple of multimeter units.